bosass/Vexera.ahk/README.md

-Vexera.ahk
-the simple gui to control Vexera bot on discord
+Vexera.ahk - simple gui to control Vexera bot on discord